Ian Pont: Overview

 Ian Pont is a well known bowling coach.
 With his joint baseball and javelin backgrounds, Pont brought ballistic biomechanics to fast bowling.
 He has simplified the technical aspects of pace bowling coaching by creating the 4 Tent Pegs Drill and ABSAT coaching now accepted by many respected coaches, as a blueprint for engineering a safe, robust bowling action whilst increasing speed and accuracy.
 He is an author of three books.

 His first book The Fast bowler's Bible, is used by coaches and players at all levels all over the world.
 His second book Coaching Youth Cricket is recommended reading by the ECB.
 His third publication Ultimate Pace Secrets, reveals how pace in the bowling action is generated.

-Whilst some feel Pont is far ahead of his time he has also been an inspiration to others to coach speed in fast bowlers and develop on his pioneering work.
+Whilst some feel Pont is far ahead of his time he has also been an inspiration to others who have developed based on his pioneering work.
 Creating the phrase "Pre-Turn" for cricket, he has enabled players to focus on hip/shoulder separation, which is key to generating speed.